Olipear/Portfolio/src/pages/projects/project-1.md

       To make this clearer, I added in a small loading bar along the top of the frame.
 The loading bar goes to 50% on the thumbnails, and the remainder when the full resolution is loaded.
 The loading bar then fades out after a couple of seconds so it's not distracting.
+  - body_html: " "
+    heading: Testing
+    intro: "Since the previous prototypes could not emulate the spinner functionality, this round of testing was important for evaluating it's functionality. "
+    headerimage: /img/research.png
+    body: >-
+      As well as device testing, I created a short test in which users needed to carry out specific tasks to evaluate the interface.
+I intentionally chose subjects who were outside of the sales team and were recent hires, so that their knowledge of the product was comparatively limited.

+      Starting from the home page of the site I asked them to buy specific configurations of chairs, footstools and sofas.
+After observing them complete the tasks, I asked them a few simple questions about the product, such as whether specific combinations were possible (e.g. swivel bases are not compatible with sofa configurations).

+      * One user completed the task without interacting with the spinner at all, not realising it was interactive.
+This resulted in the addition of the 3D icon in the lower left corner.

+      * During device testing I found on the smallest devices the confirm button was below the fold.
+I decided to move this to the top of the screen so that it would always be visible and in the same place.

+      * Again during device testing, laptops with smaller screens could not display the full height of the current selection.
+We had to limit it's movement so that it would stop scrolling level with the informational content below the product configurator.

+      * Overall the feedback was very positive.
+Most users enjoyed interacting with the spinner, and immediately opened the correct modals when customising the product.
+  - body_html: " "
+    heading: Results
+    intro: "Sales of the 620 chair increased by xx% in the following 5 months compared to the previous period. "
+    headerimage: /img/brief-_-problem.png
+    body: >-
+      #### Sales of 620 chair

+      In the 4 months following these changes, compared to the previous 4 months...

+      620 chair:

+      * Order volume increased by X%

+      * With an increased value of X%

+      620 footstool

+      * Order volume increased by X%

+      * With and increased value of X%

+      Including a link to the 621 table has seen

+      * X% more 620 chair orders included a table

+      Furthermore, the renders created for this project were successfully used for instagram promotions which helped drive these improved sales.
 other_projects: More projects
 featuredpost: false
 ---